prof-rice/attomenu/README.md

 to select or create a file or directory.

-The menus may be defined and run in the constructor, with each menu item specifying its text and the action to take when selected.
+The menus may be defined and run in the constructor, with each menu item specifying its text, the action to take when selected, and an optional character key that may be typed from the console to select it (otherwise an integer is provided).
 The run() method provides the main loop.

 Here's a simple partial application to illustrate some attomenu capabilities.